TL;DR

 I’ve noticed that the content preserving behavior is different on different

-machines, and it also varies if you use screen
+machines, and it also varies if you use screen or tmux.
+After arguing with

 one member in my lab which behavior is better, I finally decided to figure out